typescript-course/typescript-from-scratch-workshop/lesson-01-project-setup/LESSON.md

 - Vim: [Setting Up Vim For TypeScript in 2020](https://www.vimfromscratch.com/articles/setting-up-vim-for-typescript)
 - Emacs: [Setting up emacs for typescript development](https://willschenk.com/articles/2021/setting_up_emacs_for_typescript_development/)

-#### Extra Credit

-Research other plugins or extensions that people recommend for TypeScript development in your IDE.
-Be prepared to share with the group after!

 ### Solution

 To check that you've completed the challenge, follow these steps: